PHPSocialNetwork/InsidionSwaggerBundle/README.md

 * Definition generated is fully compliant with the swagger standard
 * Only generate your swagger.json on startup - Caching (enabled by default)

+## To be Implemented

+I currently have plans to implement these features in the future:

+* Security settings
+* FOSRestBundle Versioning integration

+Have another suggestion?
+Send me an e-mail at mitchellherrijgers@gmail.com

 ## More documentation

 I won't leave you in the dark to figure out how the bundle works.
 You can find documentation in the [Resources/doc](https://github.com/Morlack/InsidionSwaggerBundle/tree/master/src/Resources/doc) folder.